1. Purpose and scope

 - education and training of our staff (who may not be our employees), where de-identified information is not sufficient for this purpose; and

-- disclosure to our consultants and contractors who provide services to us, for example IT and database management service providers.
+- disclosure to our advisers and contractors who provide services to us, for example IT and database management service providers.

 - if we are required or authorised by or under a relevant law or a court or tribunal order.